learn-co-curriculum/FlatironGO/README.md

 Pokemon GO is the biggest US mobile game ever.
 That's quite an accomplishment.
 With the popularity of Pokemon Go, there's a few components in the game which helps drive its appeal (Including Pokemon is obviously one of them).
 The idea that we can walk around with Pokemon amongst us and be able to catch them is a great concept.
 Pokemon appear on our map, we're able to tap them to enter a screen where our camera turns on.
 When our camera turns on, we can see this Pokemon as if it's really in front of us.

-This tutorial is broken down into two sections.
-One that relates to setting up the map and database component.
-In our demo project, our game doesn't work exactly like Pokemon Go.
-We decided to lay down some treasures in downtown Manhattan.
-A user can see these various treasures, when they tap one--similar to Pokemon Go they will be brought to a screen that displays the contents of that treasure on screen with the camera turned on to make it look as if this treasure is in front of them.
-They can then tap this treasure while it's displayed in front of them to capture it.
+This tutorial includes two sections.
+"Setting up Augmented Reality" & "Setting up our database and our map view".

+To provide you with a bit of a challenge/code-along, you can download the necessary Xcode project here.

+In this project file, we've already set up the Map and Treasures for you.
+If you were to run the app on your iPhone, you will find that the map comes up, it displays some treasures and you're even able to tap these treasure icons.
+But when doing so, you'll notice that we're brought to a black screen.

+This is where you come in.

+Going through the "Setting up Augmented Reality" section below, you can code-along and build out this functionality to create the AR portion of our iOS app.
+It was fun building this as I imagine it will be fun for you to code-along.
 I wish you luck on your journey and hope that you're able to execute on the app idea you have in mind that involves these various concepts!

 ---